PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 changes or mechanical ownership.
 Reuse the earlier zero-owner model evidence, keep any additional validation minimal and strictly sequential, then commit and push; do not create a pull request.

+## Mean/MaxPool/Concat/Conv characterization: completed state

+The raw 310-line
+`_optimize_transpose_mean_maxpool_concat_conv_chains` owner remains unchanged in `lower_from_onnx2tf.py`.
+Its new synthetic positive contract verifies:

+- direct NHWC input rewiring for the Mean DEQUANTIZE branch;
+- Mean axes `[2,3]` to `[1,2]` and keepDims metadata;
+- removal of the pool NCHW adapter and every post-Quantize NHWC adapter;
+- Concat input replacement and axis `1` to `3`;
+- static and dynamic batch shape/signature propagation;
+- per-axis QDIM `1` to `3`;
+- deterministic multiple-post and multiple-chain fixed-point behavior;
+- exact statistics, pruning, and second-call idempotence.

+Ten ordinary rejection cases cover wrong pre/pool permutation, public/fan-out pre-adapter, keepDims and Mean axes, Concat axis, incompatible per-axis QDIM, public post output, and non-Transpose post consumers.
+They return zero and preserve the complete ModelIR.
+Architecture coverage records the central 310-line owner, consumer/producer map rebuilds, mutation utilities, unbounded fixed-point loop, and existing ordered recovery boundary.

+Nine strict xfails isolate pre-existing problems before any source correction:

+- short `q_raw_nhwc` and `pool_nhwc` signatures are consumed after input, axes, and metadata mutation;
+- a missing, rank-three, or short-signature additional Concat input is checked only after both branches and the Concat have been rewritten;
+- the Mean axes constant is modified when shared with another operator, listed as a graph output, listed as a graph input, or marked variable.

+Each strict xfail requires a zero statistic and unchanged graph/tensor/options/ constant/metadata state.
+Current behavior raises or leaves partial/nonlocal mutation, proving the correction boundary rather than merely documenting a theoretical risk.

+Validation completed as follows:

+- focused raw-owner plus ordered-boundary architecture selector:
+  `17 passed, 246 deselected, 9 xfailed in 0.93s`;
+- changed-file focused branch regression:
+  `661 passed, 9 xfailed in 23.74s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.30s`;
+- targeted Ruff, Python compilation, and whitespace checks: passed.

+No model conversion was repeated.
+The earlier sequential QLinear recovery audit already established zero rewrites and zero process-tree SWAP for every measured candidate.
+Production source, public API, CLI, behavior, ordered boundaries, TensorFlow isolation, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; future work is commit/push only and must not create a pull request.

+At restart, require `mean_axes` to be an immutable local INT32 constant: not a graph input/output, not variable, and consumed only by the matched Mean.
+Before mutation, resolve and rank-validate the source signature, every planned Concat input after pool substitution, every target tensor/signature, the new Mean and Concat shapes/signatures, the Concat axis, and optional per-axis QDIM update.
+Only a complete plan may commit setters, constant data, options, metadata, alias rewiring, and removals.
+Turn all nine strict xfails green while preserving valid candidate order/statistics and production boundaries.
+Do not extract the owner until the correction is committed; keep tests strictly sequential, commit and push, and do not create a pull request.